Sand Serpents: Plot

 A group of special forces led by Lieutenant Richard Stanley (Jason Gedrick) arrives in Afghanistan in order to deal with the Taliban for their final mission before heading home to the states.
 However, the group is soon captured by the ambushing Taliban soldiers, who tie them up and plan to use them to request for money and the release of Taliban prisoners.
 Soon, there is an apparent earthquake with roars and screams that the group hears before managing to release themselves.
 The group is startled by the remains, including the Taliban filming camera, which does not reveal much.
 Private Andrews (Elias Toufexis) detects something moving, and Private Susan Eno (Michelle Asante) believes that it could be a mirage.

-The group head to a clear area for the chopper to pick them up, where they encounter a giant worm-like creature that emerges from the ground and drags the chopper down, causing it to crash.
+The group heads to a clear area for the chopper to pick them up, where they encounter a giant worm-like creature that emerges from the ground and drags the chopper down, causing it to crash.
 It chases the group back to the original building where they were captured, but the worm eats Sergeant Wilson (Chris Jarman) in the process.
 Stanley realizes that the worms can detect noises, which explains why it attacked the chopper.
 They then fix a car and try to escape, but Isla (Andreea Coscai), a young Afghani girl, runs to the front of their car, causing it to lose control and overturn, pinning Eno underneath and breaking her hip and legs.
 As the worms approach, she orders everyone else to leave and they do as the worms catch up and eat her.

 In a ravaged refugee camp, the group acknowledges the actions of Taliban from information provided by a survivor, Amal (Imran Khan), Isla's father.
 He and his daughter decide to join the group of soldiers, but fail to convince the other women there, who wish to stay and wait until Taliban give them back their sons, including Isla's brother.
 On the way, Andrews shows a hostile attitude to Amal, saying that he could be a member of the terrorists.
 The group then makes the run again but once more they are trapped by Taliban and have to stay inside the original building, until the worms come and devour the Taliban.
 Unfortunately, Private Kaminsky (Sebastian Knapp) is mortally wounded due to a grenade explosion.
 Failing to carry him all the way back, the group has to abandon him; as he dies a worm eats him - in the process, Richard uses a grenade to blow up the creature.